Psivant/stormmsite/docs/tutorials/tutorial_iii.md

 density.
 - Establish a new [`NamelistEmulator`](../doxygen/classstormm_1_1namelist_1_1NamelistEmulator.html)
   class object.
-- Run a file stream by that `NamelistEmulator` object to load it up user input directives
+- Run a file stream by that `NamelistEmulator` object to load it up with user input directives
 - Write an original class to offload information from the `NamelistEmulator` and digest it for the rest of the program
 The third step is not essential, but in general it is a good idea to streamline the extraction of